What is smishing?

 Phishing is undoubtedly one of the most popular ways for cybercriminals to start a malicious attack, whether they're looking to steal someone’s identity or distribute malware.
 Since the emergence of phishing, this attack vector has only been growing and it doesn’t look like it's going away any time soon.

 The Anti-Phishing Working Group (of which Avast is a member) is a non-profit organization that has been helping in the fight against phishing since 2003.
-In its latest quarterly report, the group affirmed that it has been “the worst quarter for phishing that APWG has ever observed”.
+In its latest quarterly report, the group observed 877,536 phishing attacks.

-Today, I’d like to talk about a kind of phishing that isn’t as frequently mentioned, despite the fact that it has gained a lot of popularity among cybercriminals in the last few years: Smishing.
+Today, I’d like to talk about a kind of phishing that isn’t as frequently mentioned, even though it has gained a lot of popularity among cybercriminals in the last few years: smishing.

-Smishing, or phishing via SMS, is a popular tactic among cybercriminals because it takes advantage of the widespread use of text messaging as well as the sense of trust that people have in text messages coming from trusted sources, such as banks or government agencies.
+Smishing, or phishing via SMS, is a popular tactic among cybercriminals because it takes advantage of the widespread use of text messaging.
+It also takes advantage of the sense of trust that people have in text messages coming from trusted sources, such as banks or government agencies.
 Furthermore, SMS have a higher open rate compared to emails, making it more likely that the victims will see and respond to the smishing message.

 How does smishing work?